Debiased calibration estimation using generalized entropy in survey sampling: Real data analysis

 \section{Real data analysis}

 We present an application of the proposed method using data from a proprietary pesticide usage survey collected from GfK Kynetec in 2020.
-Kynetec is a private company that specializes in agricultural information systems that involve data collection from farmers in the United States.
 One of the main objectives of this survey is to estimate the total amount (\$) spent by farm operations on pesticides in each state of the United States.

 The survey was carried out by stratified sampling; the population was stratified by three factors: 50 states, 60 crops, and the size of a farm (integers from 1 to 7).
 Since larger farms tend to use greater amounts of pesticides, the sampling design assigned a greater proportion of the sample to larger farms within each stratum to reduce variance.
 See \cite{thelin2013estimation} for further details on the survey design.
+In order to handle item-nonresponse, the initial design weight was adjusted before calibration so that the weighted totals of the number of farms, stratified by crop type and farm size, align with the external benchmarks from the USDA Census of Agriculture.
+Despite this adjustment, we assume in this paper that all the sampled units are fully observed and the design weights are given, in order to focus solely on weight calibration under the assumption of no item nonresponse.

 For each farm $i$, the study variable $y_i$ is the dollar amount spent on the pesticide, including the herbicide, insecticide, and fungicide produced by the five largest agrochemical companies: BASF, Bayer, Corteva Agriscience, FMC, and Syngenta.
-The auxiliary variables $\bm x_i$ are the harvested areas(in acres) for each crop in each multi-county area, referred to as the Crop Reporting District(CRD).
+The auxiliary variables $\bm x_i$ are the harvested areas (in acres) for each crop in each multi-county area, referred to as the Crop Reporting District (CRD).
 Total acres harvested for each crop-by-CRD combination are available from the USDA Census of Agriculture.
 Throughout the United States, there were more than 20,000 samples with more than 1,000 strata.
 We only report the results for four states for brevity.